rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

 direct to the checkout success page with a toast message to confirm.
 The Stripe test card details are:
 - Card: 4242 4242 4242 4242
 - MM/YY, CVC and ZIP: Add any numbers.
-12. Login to the django admin to confirm the order was created.
+12. Login to the Django admin to confirm the order was created.
 13. Check the user was sent an email confirmation of the order.
 14. "Adjust cart" button should direct to the shopping cart page.
-15. Below the buttons should display "Your card will be charged <amount>".
+15. Below the buttons should display "Your card will be charged *amount*".
 Check that the amount matches the grand total.

 <details>
 <summary>Checkout (Click for image)</summary>